 Alternatively, you can opt to complete required testing at another lab of your choice.
 The costs for independent testing depend on the lab and your insurance coverage.
 If you choose independent testing, tell your Nurx medical provider your preferred option.

 What Should I Know Before Taking Descovy?

-PrEP medicationts like Descovy aren’t for people living with HIV infections.
-Instead, Descovy is designed to reduce the risk of contracting HIV.
+PrEP is not for people living with HIV infections.
+Instead, Descovy as PrEP is designed to reduce the risk of contracting HIV.
 Before starting PrEP, you should also talk with your Nurx provider about the following: